OSINTWEAVER/custom-open-webui/README.md

 If that doesn't work, your containers definitely can't reach it either.

 **"External Ollama unreachable"**
+**Service-specific rebuild tips**

+- Rebuild only SearXNG when tweaking search config; wait ~5 seconds before tailing logs to avoid transient healthcheck noise.
+- Rebuild only Tika when modifying `tika/Dockerfile` or `tika/tika-config.xml`.
+- Restart only Open WebUI after changing RAG/extraction-related environment variables.

+**SearXNG shows unhealthy**

+- Upstream engines and strict healthcheck timing can cause an "unhealthy" status even when `/search` works.
+The healthcheck includes `Host` and `X-Forwarded-For` headers to reduce botdetection noise.

+**Tika fails to start or OCR seems skipped**

+- Logs should show: "Starting Apache Tika 3.2.2 server" and "Using custom config: /tika-config.xml".
+- Ensure `TESSDATA_PREFIX` is set and the OCR languages list matches installed packs.
+- For very large files, increase heap: set `JAVA_TOOL_OPTIONS=-XX:MaxRAMPercentage=75 -Xms1g -Xmx8g`.

+**RAG slow or results seem off**

+- Lower `RAG_TOP_K` to 5 to improve latency; raise to 10 for recall.
+- Adjust `RAG_RELEVANCE_THRESHOLD` between 0.02–0.08.
+Lower values are more inclusive.
+- Temporarily remove reranker to reduce CPU usage; re-enable once cache is warm.

 Check these common issues:
 - IP address is correct in your `.env` file